 - sharing of information in the morning with patients/clients waiting at HC to see the health care provider.
-The subjects and health educators are decided in advance by the staff. - After examining the patient, s/he is referred to CHS, LHV, or other concerned staff member for appropriate advice. - > sharing of information with families by FHWs when they visit houses. - sharing of information with community on health related issues by FPHC's volunteer Community Health Workers (CHWs), in hujras, mosques and other places of community gatherings. - a staff member may advice to certain patients as a group who have similar health problems, for example, at prenatal consultation where several women are gathered.

-- sharing of information on special issues with staff members, volunteers or members of other organisations during specific information sharing sessions/training workshops. - special awareness raising sessions are conducted in community separately for females and males on special health issues.
+The subjects and health educators are decided in advance by the staff. - > sharing of information with families by FHWs when they visit houses. - sharing of information with community on health related issues by FPHC's volunteer Community Health Workers (CHWs), in hujras, mosques and other places of community gatherings. - a staff member may advice to certain patients as a group who have similar health problems, for example, at prenatal consultation where several women are gathered. - sharing of information on special issues with staff members, volunteers or members of other organisations during specific information sharing sessions/training workshops. - > special awareness raising sessions are conducted in community separately for females and males on special health issues.